Gateway Packaging: Marketing

 The marketing slogan for Gateway Packaging is "The Most Flexible Name in Packaging."

 Awards

 Gateway Packaging Company wins first place in Web Offset Association Print Awards for excellence.

 Gateway Packaging Company wins a Gold Award for their Purina Pro Plan Shredded Blend Weight Management Formula under the category of flexible packaging.
 This award is sponsored by Gold Ink Awards, "The Industry's Most Prestigious Printing Competition."

 Philanthropy

-United Way and the Fourth of July Fireworks in Granite City, IL are supported by Gateway Packaging.
+The United Way and July 4 fireworks in Granite City, Illinois are supported by Gateway Packaging.